GenChangHSU/2021_Fall_Introduction_to_Theoretical_Ecology/docs/05_Week_5.md

 ## [1] 0.631 0.289 0.080
 ```

-The asymptotic growth rate and stable age distribution are pretty much the same for both for loops and eigenanalysis.
+The asymptotic growth rate and stable age distribution obtained from for loops and eigenanalysis are pretty much the same.

 <br>

-**Part 2 - Visualizing population dynamics**
+**Part 2 - Visualizing population dynamics and age disctibution**

 ```r